Emerald City Comic Con: Programming

 The convention features a wide array of activities and programming including industry guests, various discussion panels, celebrity signings and photo opportunities, prize drawings, and costume contests.
 It features a large and lively Exhibitor's hall with comics retailers from across the entire Pacific Northwest bringing a large stock of modern and vintage comics, as well as other products such as statues, action figures, models, etc. CCG, RPG, and tabletop gaming is supported in specific areas of the convention center.

 History

 The event began as the Emerald City ComiCon, a one-day event at the Qwest Field Events Center in 2003.
-It was founded by comics retailerand comic book creator Jim Demonakos of Mukilteo, Washington, and broke even with an attendance of 3,000 people.
+It was founded by comics retailer and comic book creator Jim Demonakos of Mukilteo, Washington, and broke even with an attendance of 3,000 people.
 The event was acquired by Reed Exhibitions in 2015, after it had grown into a multi-day event at the Washington State Convention Center.

 On March 6, 2020, ReedPop announced that the 2020 Emerald City Comic Con would be postponed from March 12–15 to August 21–23 because of the COVID-19 pandemic, which had been spreading in the Seattle area for several weeks.
 The rescheduled event was later cancelled in June and was replaced by a virtual event.

 In 2021, the convention resumed as an in-person event, scheduled for December 2-5, 2021.

+According to their website, ECCC 2024 brought in over 90,000 attendees and hosted over 900 events and panels and over 950 exhibitors and creators.